 You bring together a group of people who don’t know each other, from different cultures and backgrounds, with different personalities, and at the end, everyone has a special bond.
 I don’t try anything in particular to break the ice.
 I like to just let it flow naturally and establish a positive energy.
 Stay chilled, stay relaxed and it’ll all come together nicely.
 Pura vida.

 Ready for an adventure?
-Join one of our Local Insiders and a small group of like-minded travellers on one of our carefully curated TRIPS by Culture Trip – and steer clear of the beaten tourist path.
+Join one of our Local Insiders and a small group of like-minded travellers on one of our carefully curated trips – and steer clear of the beaten tourist path.

 HOW LONG HAVE YOU BEEN A GUIDE?

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!